New Zealand Air Training Corps: Officers and adults

-While the award is directed towards young adults and within the NZCF specifically, the cadets and NCOs, Junior Officers and adults under the age of 25 are also eligible to complete any of the awards (although the Gold award would be the most reasonable).
+While the award is directed towards young adults within the NZCF, any adults under the age of 25 are eligible to complete any of the awards (although the Gold award would be the most reasonable).

-Cadet Participation
+Cadet participation

-Run in partnership with the Duke of Edinburgh's Hillary Awards the award is a multi year, voluntary, non-competitive programme of practical, cultural and adventurous activities, designed to support the personal and social development of young people aged 14–25, regardless of gender, background or ability.
+Run in partnership with the Duke of Edinburgh's Hillary Awards organisation, the award is a multi-year, voluntary, non-competitive programme of practical, cultural and adventurous activities, designed to support the personal and social development of young people aged 14–25, regardless of gender, background or ability.
 It offers an individual challenge and encourages young people to undertake exciting, constructive, challenging and enjoyable activities in their free time.

 Personnel undertaking the award can begin the activity either through their school, a third party provider, or the New Zealand Cadet Forces with more than 9,000 young adults undertaking the programme each year.

-Within the frame of the New Zealand Cadet Forces, parade nights and community service events like Anzac Day parades can count towards the service requirement while weekend camps and courses can count towards the skill section of the awards.
+Within the frame of the New Zealand Cadet Forces, parade nights and community service events like Anzac Day parades can count towards the service requirement, while weekend camps and courses can count towards the skill section of the awards.
 The Cadet Fieldcraft Activity can also count towards the Adventurous Journey for all three awards.
-Cadets are also able to retroactively claim work up to 3 months of work they've done before signing up for their first award.
+Cadets are able to retrospectively claim up to 3 months of work they've done before signing up for their first award.
 For example, if a cadet completed a NZCF promotional course such as the Senior Non-Commissioned Officer Course shortly before signing up for an award, then they would be able to retroactively use the course for their residential project.

-Cadets that successfully complete an award are entitled to wear the pin of the highest award they receive on their brassard (if Air Training Corps or New Zealand Cadet Corps) or Jacket (if Sea Cadet Corps).
+Cadets that successfully complete an award are entitled to wear the pin of the highest award they receive on their brassard.

 Parade Nights

-Every unit holds Parade Nights around 2–4 hours long weekly during school terms.
-Each parade night usually begins and ends with a parade.
-The starting parade is used to raise the RNZAF ensign, to inspect uniforms, and to inform the cadets on the parade night's activities.
+Every unit holds Parade Nights around 2–4 hours long each week during school terms.
+Parade nights usually begin and end with a parade.
+The starting parade is used to raise the RNZAF ensign, to inspect uniforms, and to inform the cadets of the parade night's activities.
 The final parade is used to lower the RNZAF ensign.
-They are then informed either during parade or at a debrief of upcoming events in the unit.
-Between the parades, the cadets undergo classroom or practical instruction.
+Cadets are then informed either during parade or at a debrief of upcoming events in the unit.
+Between the parades, cadets undergo classroom or practical instruction.